-When shopping for LED bulbs you will frequently see three key specifications mentioned, Lumens, Kelvins and Watts.
+When shopping for LED lights and bulbs you will frequently see three key specifications mentioned, Lumens, Kelvins and Watts.
 So, it is very common for shoppers to become confused about the differences between these terms.

 Lumens is a measurement of total light output or in other words the brightness of the bulb.
 Basically, the more lumens means it's a brighter light; fewer lumens means it's a dimmer light.

 Lumens let buy the amount of light you want.
 So, when buying your new bulbs, think lumens, not watts.